liquibase/liquibase-contribute-site/docs/code/api/configuration-liquibaseconfiguration.md

 ## Overview

-`liquibase.configuration.LiquibaseConfiguration` provides a unified management of configuration properties within Liquibase core and in extensions.
+`liquibase.configuration.LiquibaseConfiguration` provides unified management of configuration properties within Liquibase core and in extensions.

-This singleton is a lower level facade which provides only raw/untyped access to what is configured.
+This singleton is a lower-level facade that provides only raw/untyped access to what is configured.
 For most use cases, values should be read through [liquibase.configuration.ConfigurationDefinition](configuration-configurationdefinition.md) instances instead.

 ## API Highlights